Ann Schein Carlyss

-Ann Schein Carlyss is an American pianist.
+Ann Schein Carlyss (10 November 1939 – 16 April 2026) was an American pianist and pedagogue.

-Life and career
+Biography

-Schein spent her early years in Evanston, Illinois, but she moved to Washington D.C. when she was 4.
-At age 5, she began her piano training with Glenn and Bessie Gunn.
+Born Ann Schein, she spent her early years in Evanston, Illinois.
+Her family moved to Washington D.C. when she was 4.
+At age 5, she began her piano training with Glenn Gunn and Bessie Gunn.
 She went on to study at the Peabody Conservatory under the direction of Mieczyslaw Munz.
 She attended the Holton-Arms School.
 In 1961, she began lessons with Arthur Rubinstein.
 The next year, she performed a solo debut at Carnegie Hall, followed by a performance at the White House in 1963 for President and Mrs. John F. Kennedy.
 In 1965, she toured the Middle East and South Asia for the US State Department, and performed at the Cairo Opera House.

 In 1980, Ann Schein presented an entire season of the major Chopin repertoire in Lincoln Center's Alice Tully Hall, going through the entire Chopin cycle.
 From 1980 until 2000, when she retired, Ann was a member of the piano faculty at the Peabody Conservatory in Baltimore.
+In 2017 Ann Schein became a member of the Piano and Chamber Music Faculty at the Mannes School of Music, where she was a sought-after major lesson teacher.

-She has been an Artist-Faculty member of the Aspen Music Festival and School since 1984 and is a sought-after adjudicator in major international music competitions.
-In 1991, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+She was an Artist-Faculty member of the Aspen Music Festival and School starting in 1984 and was a sought-after adjudicator in major international music competitions.
+In 1991, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in their summer series.

-During the summer of 2005, she opened the series of the complete Beethoven Sonatas performed by members of the piano faculty.
-The Washington International Piano Competition has established an award in Schein's and her mother's name.
+During the summer of 2005, she opened the series of the complete Beethoven sonatas performed by members of the piano faculty.
+The Washington International Piano Competition established an award in Schein's and her mother's name.

+Ann Schein married Earl Carlyss, a violinist with the Juilliard String Quartet, on 24 May 1969.
+The couple had two daughters.
+The couple gave live concerts as a violin and piano duo.
+Their marriage lasted until the death of Earl Carlyss on 23 January 2026.
+Ann Schein Carlyss died on 16 April 2026.
+Her daughters survive her.